 These programs are taught, ran, and periodically evaluated and assessed by 46 qualified full-time faculty members (31 of them hold a Ph.
 D. or a doctorate degree) along with an excellent group of part-timers, which varies from one semester to another.
-The faculty members are also engaged in student advising, committee and other university and community services, and course and curricula development.
+The faculty members are also engaged in student advising, committee work, community services, and course and curricula development.
 They also organize and participate in seminars and workshops, national and international pedagogical and scientific conferences, and they serve on editorial research boards.
 And every year, the FNAS runs a series of public lectures; one lecture per month throughout the academic year.
-In addition, some of the FNAS faculty members were lately the recipients of some grants for their research proposals.
+In addition, some of the FNAS faculty members are recipients of some Fulbright scholarships and grants for their research proposals.

-Some of graduates of the FNAS are now occupying key positions in their workplace whether in Lebanon, the Arabic Gulf States or abroad.
+Some of the alumni of the FNAS are now occupying key positions in their workplace whether in Lebanon, the Arabic Gulf States or abroad.
 While others have been accepted and enrolled in Ph.D. programs in reputable universities in USA, Canada, and Europe.

 Finally, let me say that the FNAS will continue to strive to give its best to its students who will be the leaders of their country and the role model to their fellow citizens.